 In simple terms, it is the difference in average pay between all men and women in a workforce.
-It is not a difference in the pay paid for men and women doing the same job.
+It is not a difference in the pay given to men and women doing the same job.
 It’s a broad measure of the make-up of an organisation’s pay versus employee gender.

 It is influenced mainly by: